-(g) the applicant's submissions; (h) any submissions from organs of state, interested persons and the public; and any guidelines issued by the Minister or MEC relating to the performance by licensing authorities of their functions.
-Decisions of licensing authority 5 40.
-(1) The licensing authority may- (a) grant an application; or (b) refuse an application.
-(2) Any decision by a licensing authority to grant an application must be consistent with-10 (a) this Act and any other applicable national or provincial legislation; (b) any applicable national or provincial environmental management policies; (c) section 24 of the National Environmental Management Act and section 22 of the Environment Conservation Act and any applicable notice issued or regulation made pursuant to those sections; 15 (d) the national environmental management principles set out in section 2 of the National Environmental Management Act; (e) any transitional and other special arrangements contemplated in section 21(3)(b);any minimum standards for atmospheric emissions of identified substances or 20 mixtures of substances as contemplated in section 21(3); (g) any applicable pollution prevention plan contemplated in section 29; (h) the objectives of any applicable air quality management plan; and any ambient air quality or emission standards that have been determined in terms of this Act.
-(3) If an authorisation notice is issued in terms of section 24 of the National Environmental Management Act or section 22 of the Environment Conservation Act in respect of an application, the licensing authority must decide the application within 60 days of the date on which the notice has been issued.
-(4) After a licensing authority has reached a decision in respect of a licence 30 application, it must within 30 days- (a) notify the applicant of the decision, and give written reasons if the application was unsuccessful; (b) in a manner determined by the licensing authority, notify any persons who have objected to the application; and 35 (c) at the request of any person contemplated in paragraph (b), give written reasons for its decision or make public its reasons.
-Successful applications 41.
-(1) If an application for an atmospheric emission licence has been granted in terms of section 40(1)(a), the licensing authority must first issue a provisional atmospheric 40 emission licence to enable the commissioning of the listed activity.
-(2) A provisional atmospheric emission licence is subject to such conditions and requirements-(a) as the licensing authority may determine; and as the Minister or MEC has prescribed for listed activities of the kind in 45 question.
-Issuing of atmospheric emission licences 42.
-(1) The holder of a provisional atmospheric emission licence is entitled to an atmospheric emission licence when the commissioned facility has been in full compliance with the conditions and requirements of the provisional atmospheric 50 emission licence for a period of at least six months.
-(2) An atmospheric emission licence is subject to such conditions and requirements- (a) as are specified in terms of section 43; (b) as the licensing authority may determine; and as the Minister or MEC has prescribed for listed activities of the kind in 55 question.
+- (f) whether the applicant is a fit and proper person as contemplated in section 49; - (g) the applicant's submissions; - (h) any submissions from organs of state, interested persons and the public; and - (i) any guidelines issued by the Minister or MEC relating to the performance by licensing authorities of their functions.

+Decisions of licensing authority

+- 40. (1) The licensing authority may- - (a) grant an application; or - (b) refuse an application. - (2) Any decision by a licensing authority to grant an application must be consistent 10 with- - (a) this Act and any other applicable national or provincial legislation; - (b) any applicable national or provincial environmental management policies; - (c) section 24 of the National Environmental Management Act and section 22 of the Environment Conservation Act and any applicable notice issued or 15 regulation made pursuant to those sections; - (d) the national environmental management principles set out in section 2 of the National Environmental Management Act; - (e) any transitional and other special arrangements contemplated in section 21(3)(b); - any minimum standards for atmospheric emissions of identified substances or mixtures of substances as contemplated in section 21(3); - (g) any applicable pollution prevention plan contemplated in section 29; - (h) the objectives of any applicable air quality management plan; and - (i) any ambient air quality or emission standards that have been determined in 25 terms of this Act. - (3) If an authorisation notice is issued in terms of section 24 of the National Environmental Management Act or section 22 of the Environment Conservation Act in respect of an application, the licensing authority must decide the application within 60 days of the date on which the notice has been issued. - (4) After a licensing authority has reached a decision in respect of a licence application, it must within 30 days- - (a) notify the applicant of the decision, and give written reasons if the application was unsuccessful; - (b) in a manner determined by the licensing authority, notify any persons who 35 have objected to the application; and - (c) at the request of any person contemplated in paragraph (b), give written reasons for its decision or make public its reasons.